milosolutions/milo-qtcreator-wizard/README.md

 boring code you have to write for each new project - here you get all the initial project code prepared and ready for further development.

-If you need some mobule for an existing project, see \ref subprojects.
+If you need some mobule for an existing project, see [subprojects](doc/subprojects.md).
 That page also contains links to online documentation.

 If you are creating a new project, you are encouraged to check our MCDB